panther-labs/panther/docs/gitbook/operations/runbooks.md

  * The Panther user interface could be impacted.

 ## panther-analysis-api
+The `panther-analysis-api` API Gateway calles the `panther-analysis-api` lambda.

+## panther-analysis-api
 This lambda implements the analysis API which is responsible for policies/rules from being created, updated, and deleted.

  Failure Impact
  * Failure of this lambda will prevent policies/rules from being created, updated, deleted.
 Additionally, policies and rules will stop being evaluated by the policy/rules engines.

-## panther-analysis-api
+## panther-athena-api
-The `panther-analysis-api` API Gateway calles the `panther-analysis-api` lambda.
+The `panther-athena-api` lambda is used by AppSync to query Athena and Glue.

+ Failure Impact
+ * Failure of this lambda will the Panther UI from doing Athena queries.

 ## panther-auditlog-processing
 The panther-auditlog-processing topic is used to send s3 notifications to log processing